surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 ### EQ

-The EQ unit provide 3-bands of fully parametric equalizing.
+The EQ unit provides 3-bands of fully parametric equalizing.
 This high-quality algorithm has a much better response at high frequencies than digital equalizers usually have.